intv8/partic11e.github.io/common/@latest/api/_constants/OperationEnum/info.md

-An enum defining the IntegerEleven recognized types of system operations.
+An enum defining the integer11 recognized types of system operations.

 See also [`OperationType`](types?id=operationtype).